Program Scenario: Surface drip irrigation · N₂O emission reduction · SOC sequestration credited · Sugar beet compatible

 • SOC accumulation enabled by structural no-tillage

-• Tillage willingness: higher weight (adoption commitment)
+• Tillage willingness: highest weight (structural commitment)

 Criterion List & Operationalization